 Callos a la madrileña.
 Traditional tripe dish slowly cooked in a broth with paprika, tomato sauce, and garlic.
 And it’s delicious.

 Chorizo.
 Garlic & paprika sausage.
 Many types, some served cold in a sandwich, Bocodillo, some aged and used in soups, or slowly cooked in red wine.

-Ready for the lunch crowd in barrio Santa Rita, Sevilla
+Ready for the lunch crowd in barrio Santa Cruze, Sevilla